-\textbf{How Caution Depends on the Extent of Training Data.} Do the $k$-of-$N$ policies really \emph{learn} to be cautious?
-Here we investigate how cautious algorithms behave depending on the extent of training data.
-We repeat the ``learning to ask for help'' task except that rewards are perturbed by white noise (with standard deviation 0.1) once before neural network training, and the neural network training data varies between 1\%, 10\%, and 100\% of the full digit dataset.
-Noise is added so that it takes more than a single training example to learn that the expected reward of the help action is constant across training images.
-Results are shown in \cref{fig:last_action_std}.

-When reward models are trained with 1\% of the digit images, we observe that decreasing $k$ to increase robustness does not induce caution.
+\textbf{How Caution Depends on the Extent of Training Data?} Do $k$-of-$N$ policies really \emph{learn} to be cautious?
+Here, we investigate how our cautious algorithms behave with more or less training data.
+We repeat the ``learning to ask for help'' task except that rewards are perturbed by white noise (standard deviation $0.1$) before training, and the training data are $[1\%, 10\%, 100\%]$ of the full digit dataset\footnote{Noise ensures that multiple training samples are needed to learn that the help action's expected reward is constant.}.
+In Figure~\ref{fig:last_action_std}, when reward models are trained with $1\%$ of the digit images, we observe that decreasing $k$ to increase robustness does not induce caution.
 Effectively, the neural network ensemble belief has not seen enough data to infer that the ``ask for help'' action yields a small but consistent reward.
-Increasing the training set size to 10\%, the correlation between robustness and caution returns and is even stronger than when the full digit dataset is used for training.
-This shows that caution requires enough training data for the agent to accurately infer the training reward function, and once achieved, the robust agents find cautious behavior.
+Increasing the training set size to $10\%$, the correlation between robustness and caution returns is even stronger than when training with the full dataset.
+This shows that caution requires enough training data for the agent to accurately infer the training reward function, and once achieved, the robust agents can identify cautious behavior.